|Positives: Remains attractive in spite of its age, Black Line trim dresses things up nicely, comfortable for adults, great efficiency, super safe.|

 Handling: Our tester came with the available adaptive suspension, combined with the Active Cornering.
 This aids handling and gives the NX 300h competence in turns.
 It's no autocrosser, but owners will feel secure in the turns.

 Oh, the ways we despise Enform.
 The screen is ok, but the controls just frustrate the hell out of us.
 It has all the precision of a moving a straw in a watery milkshake.
 Overall controls in the NX could use some work, too, namely the steering wheel buttons.

-Infotainment System: The 10.3-is clear and easy to read, but the graphics are still in need of a serious update.
+Infotainment System: The 10.3-inch screen is clear and easy to read, but the graphics are still in need of a serious update.
 Sure, it's great that the NX has Android Auto, Amazon Alexa, and Apple CarPlay, but that doesn't make up for the fact that operating the whole system is cruddy.

 Controls: We can't stand the touchpad that makes moving around the screen more than a challenge while standing still.
 Try it while driving, and you have a recipe for an accident.
 The steering wheel buttons and climate control buttons are too small and need to get upsized.

 In our opinion, the NX 300h in F Sport trim is really the only one to get.
 Dress it up with the Black Line trim, and it actually changes the overall look to one that's more modern.
 It's a nice touch that extends the visual life of the NX.
 We didn't get to see the Halliburton luggage, sadly.

 Front: The F Sport's big grille is one of its best features and adds aggression to the front end.
 The black mesh looks great, but we don't like the faux intakes on the lower fascia.

 Rear: The rear fascia looks good with the IS's taillights and the smoothed out signature.
 Lexus did a good job back here with some muted creases that help mitigate the visual height and to give it a slightly unconventional look for a crossover.